Trigger warning: This article contains very sensitive topics discussing sexual abuse. Please read at your own discretion.

 Until we connect again,

-Mother-Daughter sexual abuse is all too common but unfortunately not known.
+Mother-Daughter sexual abuse (MDSA) is all too common but unfortunately not known.
 Many therapists have never even worked with clients who have had this experience and because it is not as known many people don’t believe it happens.
 Whether they say it out loud or say it with their face you will notice when you share this experience with someone that they don’t believe you.
 This can leave you feeling all alone and exposed.
 Violated even.
 But your experience was real and the impacts are real but you don’t have to continue living in this type of pain.
-Schedule a free 15 minute consultation so we can talk about how to best support you on your healing journey.
+Schedule your first session so we can talk about how to best support you on your healing journey.